xwmx/nb/README.md

                                 `notes` will use the html <title> tag.

 Subcommands:
-  delete   Delete a bookmark.
-  edit     Edit a bookmark.
-  list     List bookmarks in the current notebook.
+  (default)  Add a new bookmark for <url>, or list bookmarks. delete     Delete a bookmark. edit       Edit a bookmark. list       List bookmarks in the current notebook.
              Shortcut Alias: `ls`
   open       Open the bookmarked page in your system's primary web browser.
              Shortcut Alias: `o`
   peek       Open the bookmarked page in your terminal web browser.
              Alias: `preview`
              Shortcut Alias: `p`
   search     Search bookmarks for <query>.
              Shortcut Alias: `q`
   url        Print the URL for the specified bookmark.

 Description:
   Create, view, search, edit, and delete bookmarks.